-If you are serious about living healthier, then you will want to consider coconut as a regular part of your diet.
+If you are serious about living healthy, then you will want to consider coconut as a regular part of your diet.
 Fortunately when it comes to coconut, there are endless ways to indulge!
-The best way to experience the many health-giving gifts of coconut is to use virgin coconut oil.
-It's a small investment in your health that yields tremendous returns!

-And now we've added a very important coconut product to our store -- one that can help transform the way you cook, eat and feel for the better!
-By substituting our new Coconut Flour in some of your baking recipes, you can literally recreate your favorite treats, turning them into delicious guilt-free health promoting foods.
+By substituting our Coconut Flour in some of your baking recipes, you can literally recreate your favorite treats, turning them into delicious reward for yourself.

-Our coconut flour is made from fresh organic coconut meat (only natural coconuts grown in the beautiful, tropical Philippine Islands are used) that is dried, defatted and then finely ground into a powder very similar in consistency to wheat flour.
+Our coconut flour is made from fresh organic coconut meat (only coconuts grown in the beautiful, tropical Philippine Islands are used) that is dried, defatted and then finely grounded into a powder very similar in consistency to wheat flour.
 However, that's where the similarities begin and end.

 Coconut flour is unlike any other consisting of 14% coconut oil and 58% dietary fiber!
 The remaining 28% consists of water, protein, and carbohydrate.
 If you haven't tried coconut flour yet, here are some more excellent reasons to start: